-Or as heroic as Jericho Rosales’s rescue of those who were stranded in their houses during two super-typhoons.
-He is a living hero and there are many who are like him.
+Or as heroic as Jericho Rosales’s rescue of those stranded in their houses during two super-typhoons.
+He is a living hero, and many are like him.

 Then others follow.

 One mother cooked food for those in rescue centers after an earthquake — and then her friends followed her lead.
-An entrepreneur sold her beauty products for significant discounts to donate the proceeds, then men and women bought the products even though some of them didn’t use the product.
+An entrepreneur sold her beauty products for significant discounts to donate the proceeds, then men and women bought the products even though some didn’t use them.

 It begins with one, but it never stops with one.
 There are always people who will follow – and often scale up the reach of the deed.